 We may even believe, as the first century Pharisees and religious leaders felt, that wealth is a sign of God's blessing (Satan can bless as well, see Luke 4:5 - 7).
 Superficial judgments regarding whom we should accept or reject, based on things like dress, are many times wrong because we do not take into account a person's character and heart, as James further points out.

-Did not God Himself choose THE POOR of this world, rich in faith, and heirs of the kingdom, which He has promised to those who love Him? . . .
-Do not the rich oppress you, and do they not drag you into the courts?
-7. Do they not blaspheme the worthy name by which you are called? (verses 5 - 7)
+Did not God Himself choose the poor of this world, rich in faith, and heirs of the kingdom, which He has promised to those who love Him? . . .

 God tells us he does not judge based on how people dress or what they physically look like but by their heart (1Samuel 16:6 - 7).
 Christ himself commanded we are not to judge others based strictly on their outward appearance (John 7:24).